vishal-dembla/hrtech-tools-directory/README.md

 ## Features

-- Filterable directory with 14 tool categories
+- Filterable directory with 10+ tool categories
-- Built-in blog section for sourcing guides and tool breakdowns
+- Built-in blog section for category wise lists and tool breakdowns
 - Dedicated About section with project context and credits
 - Smooth scroll, fast performance, and mobile-friendly layout
-- Dark mode UI inspired by Evil Rabbit and 1MB Club
 - No images, no tracking, no ads — just utility and speed
 - Easily scalable to 1,000+ tools and 50+ blog posts